 The primary goal of the Adopt-a-Park program is to enhance the appearance, character, and quality of the City's diverse parks system.
 Adopt-A-Park is a citywide volunteer program that recruits residents to assist in the general care and maintenance of neighborhood parks and other open spaces.
-The Adopt-A-Park program will not be used in place of the Building and Grounds Maintenance Department's regular maintenance of the parks.
+The Adopt-A-Park program will not be used in place of the Parks Maintenance Department's regular maintenance of the parks.
 Instead, this program is designed to increase citizen awareness and pride in Pittsfield's invaluable parks.

 As volunteer stewards, you will have a unique opportunity to donate services to your community and enjoy the results of your hard work.
 You can help enhance and maintain our public lands through clean-up efforts, weeding, painting and other projects.
 Your volunteer effort in our parks and on our trails increases public awareness of the importance of protecting our natural resources; generates pride in our park system; and demonstrates a commitment to your community.
 As a group or business, you can create a better environment for yourself and the next generation.

 To protect and enhance Pittsfield's neighborhood parks and open spaces through ongoing volunteer support and special events, and to educate the residents of Pittsfield about the importance of parks and open spaces.

 Anyone!
 Adopt-A-Park aims to unite and support all people interested in improving Pittsfield's neighborhood parks and open spaces.
 Our volunteers include:

 - Youth groups

 What can be adopted?

 Whole parks, or particular areas within parks such as:

 Volunteers can care for their adopted area in the following ways: